brendancooley/tpsp/tpsp.md

 Estimating the model and conducting the subsequent counterfactual exercises require knowledge of governments' trade policies, disaggregated at the trade partner level.
 While detailed data on a particular policy instrument (tariffs) are available to researchers, these are but one barrier governments can use to influence the flow of trade.
 In a companion paper [@Cooley2019b], I show that cross-national prices, trade flows, and freight costs are jointly sufficient statistics for the magnitude of aggregate policy barriers trade, given a structural model of the international economy [@Head2014; @Costinot2015].
 I employ these measures of trade policy in this paper and use an identical model of the international economy to connect trade policy changes to international economic outputs.

 The method produces a matrix of trade barriers, in which the $i$, $j$th entry is the magnitude of policy barriers to trade an importing country $i$ imposes on goods from an exporting country $j$.
-In 2011, the estimated barriers were large, equivalent to a 67 percent import tariff on average.^[These results and the calibration choices that produce this value are discussed in more detail in Appendix B.] They also reveal substantial trade policy discrimination, providing necessary variation to identify the model considered here.
+In 2011, the estimated barriers were large, equivalent to a 56 percent import tariff on average.^[These results and the calibration choices that produce this value are discussed in more detail in Appendix B.] They also reveal substantial trade policy discrimination, providing necessary variation to identify the model considered here.

 ## Literature

 Conflicts of interest and the specter of coercive diplomacy emerge in the model due to governments' protectionist preferences.
 Trade theory reserves a role for small trade policy distortions for governments that seek to maximize aggregate societal wealth [@Johnson1953; @Broda2008].
 Empirically, governments implement larger trade distortions than predicted in theory, however.
 This regularity motivated the study of the political economics of trade policy.
 While nearly free trade may be good for a society as a whole, owners of specific factors of production may prefer protectionism.
 If these groups have better access to the policymaking process, trade policy may be more protectionist than is optimal for society [@Mayer1984; @Rogoswki1987; @Grossman1994].
 A family of studies uses these theoretical insights to estimate governments' sensitivity to narrow versus diffuse interests [@Goldberg1999; @Mitra2006; @Gawande2009; @Gawande2012; @Ossa2014; @Gawande2015].
 Because these models incorporate no theory of international coercion, these estimates reflect the assumption that policy choices directly reflect preferences.
 Fiscal pressures might also drive protectionism.
 Some governments are constrained in their ability to raise revenue through taxes on domestic economic activities.
 Tariffs and other trade distortions may substitute as a revenue-raising strategy in these cases [@Rodrik2008; @Queralt2015].

 I take no stance on the domestic political origins of protectionist preferences.
-I induce these by incorporating concern for revenue into the government's objective function (independent of its welfare effects).
-This leads to a preference for trade barriers higher than what would be optimal for governments that cared only about the welfare of a representative consumer.
-What is important here is that efforts to achieve this objective impose externalities on foreign governments.
+I induce these by varying the ease with which governments can collect revenues from trade distortions.
+Each government is characterized by a revenue threshold parameter.
+Trade distoritions above the level of this threshold generate revenue while distortions below this level require subsidies.
+Governments with higher threshold parameters therefore prefer higher barriers to trade, all else equal.
+This simple formulation induces heterogeneity in the governments' ideal levels of protectionism and the magnitude of the externalities they would impose on other governments if left to their own devices.

 These externalities motivate the lobbying efforts of domestic special interests and structure international negotiations over trade policy.
 In contemporary political economic accounts, large and productive firms pressure their own governments to secure market access abroad in order to increase profit opportunities [@Ossa2012; @Osgood2016; @Kim2017].
 By contrast, in my model, lower barriers to trade abroad increase wages at home (helping consumers) and stimulate trade (increasing revenue).
 Therefore, regardless of their relative preference for consumer welfare versus rents, governments prefer to reduce barriers confronting their exports.
 Modeling government preferences in this manner captures market access incentives tractably while avoiding ascribing a particular domestic political process to their origin.